Feeeeddmmmeee/dora/README.md

 :sort type|size|name|mod : set the sorting mode
 :hidden [true|false]     : set the visibility of hidden files, leave empty to toggle
+:linewrap [true|false]   : set the whether file preview should wrap lines, empty to toggle
 :quit                    : exit the program
 ```